Up05/Up05/README.md

 - [WallpaperTODO2](https://github.com/Up05/WallpaperTODO2): (Windows) prints your TODOs on top of your wallpaper, to edit the TODOs start the program and it'll open notepad.exe, once you'll close the notepad document, text will be put on your wallpaper.
 - [Alarm(s)](https://github.com/Up05/Alarm): (Windows) a simple cli for adding alarms, that does not use the default windows Notification system (because it is trash).
 To add an alarm: `alarm -a 1h 30m "too late..."`.
 Because it is only cpp with winsockets the server has very small footprint.
 (Although the CLI is Java, for some ungodly reason...)
 - [copypasta](https://github.com/Up05/copypasta): (Linux) I never really found good copy-paste list software for Linux.
 Windows has the weird `Win + .` thing, which kinda works, and so I made my own.
 You, basically, go to the category you want, e.g.: `[S]Symbols` and get table (like Excel) of items, you can then select, e.g.: `∫` by pressing `g` and `1` and it puts the symbol into your (by default) `xsel -b` clipboard.
-- f: (Windows) (WIP) A proper file manager for Windows, because explorer.exe is just sh*t...
+- `f`: (Windows) (WIP) A proper file manager for Windows, because explorer.exe is just sh*t...
 But I'm not sure, if I'll finish `f` before 2025-10-14...
 - [tetris](https://github.com/Up05/tetris): (Linux) A simple, yet riceable, tetris clone I made for Linux.
 - [extract](https://github.com/Up05/extract): (Linux) As the description states: "It is made to extract all the god damn files..."
 - [kb-homepage](https://github.com/Up05/dead-simple-startpage): Fast to load & keyboard-centric website made to quickly select website to go to.